-- 1 Attached in the annexes are draft model courses: - .1 Security awareness training for seafarers with designated security duties; and - .2 Security awareness training for all seafarers. - These preliminary draft of these model courses were forwarded to members of the validation panel for their comments.
-Relevant comments on the draft courses have been received from the validation panel and have been incorporated, as appropriate.
+- 1 Attached in the annex is the revised draft model course on Ship security officer. - 2 The preliminary revised draft of this model course was forwarded to members of the validation panel for their comments.
+Relevant comments on the revised draft course have been received from the validation panel and incorporated, as appropriate.